-I have written many Tennessee Magazine columns about the content in this chapter.
+I’ve written many Tennessee Magazine columns about the content in this chapter.
 These columns weren’t necessarily written at a fifth grade level, but your students might enjoy them anyway.
 Click here to read one of them, about Nickajack Cave, the Suck and Joseph Brown.

 First of all, we need to give credit to archaeologist Aaron Deter-Wolf of the Tennessee Division of Archaeology for his assistance in writing and fact-checking the content of this chapter.

-Speaking of Aaron Deter-Wolf, he makes an appearance in a good video we did for this chapter called “Digging Up Old Garbage.”
+Speaking of Aaron Deter-Wolf, he makes an appearance in a video we did for this chapter called “Digging Up Old Garbage.”
 Click here to see it.

 Also, it needs to be pointed out that there is not universal agreement within archaeologists and textbooks about the various prehistoric time periods.
 The Archaic Period came at different times in different parts of the world, and therein lies part of the confusion.
 With this chapter, we went with the dates and eras as explained by Deter-Wolf.

 On this website you will find many virtual tours about the sites mentioned in this chapter.
-Click here for a virtual tour of Old Stone Fort; here for a tour of Sellar’s Farm; here for a tour of Pinson Mounds; and here for a tour of the Gray Fossil site
+Click here for a virtual tour of Old Stone Fort; here for a tour of Sellar’s Farm; here for a tour of Pinson Mounds; and here for a tour of the Gray Fossil site.

 The video “Three Sisters and the Little Brother of War” goes great with this chapter.
 Click here to see it.

 Click here for a virtual tour of the Museum of the Cherokee Indian in Cherokee, North Carolina.
-(We will be completely re-doing this virtual tour in the fall of 2019.)

 I consulted at length with Dr. Jason Jackson at Indiana University and with Mary Linn at the Smithsonian Center for Folklore and Cultural Heritage before I wrote this content.
 Both are experts on the very specialized topic of the Yuchi language (which, by the way, is a “critically endangered language.”)